RasaHQ/rasa/docs/policies.rst

 This policy handles low NLU confidence in multiple stages.

-- If a NLU prediction has a low confidence score, the user is asked to confirm whether they really had this intent.
+- If a NLU prediction has a low confidence score, the user is asked to confirm the classification of the intent.

-    - If they confirm, the story continues as if the intent was recognized with high confidence from the beginning.
+    - If they confirm, the story continues as if the intent was classified with high confidence from the beginning.
-    - If they deny, the user is asked to restate his intent.
+    - If they deny, the user is asked to restate their intent.

 - Clarification

-    - If the recognition of the clarification was confident, the story continues as if the user had this intent from the beginning.
+    - If the classification of the clarification was confident, the story continues as if the user had this intent from the beginning.
-    - If the clarification was not recognised with high confidence, the user is asked to confirm the recognized intent.
+    - If the clarification was not classified with high confidence, the user is asked to confirm the classified intent.

 - Second confirmation